-Tips for reducing the chance of getting colds or the flu are excerpted from the Pocket Pregnancy Guide: Remedies for Feeling Great While Pregnant (due to be published as an e-book in late 2012).
+Tips for reducing the chance of getting colds or the flu are excerpted from the Pocket Pregnancy Guide: Remedies so You Feel Great While Pregnant (due to be published as an e-book in late 2015).

 Hjördis Ósk Atladóttir, MD, PhDa, Tine Brink Henriksen, MD, PhDb, Diana E. Schendel, PhDc, and Erik T. Parner, PhDd.
 “Autism After Infection, Febrile Episodes, and Antibiotic Use During Pregnancy: An Exploratory Study.”
 Pediatrics.
 Published online November 12, 2012 (doi: 10.1542/peds.2012-1107).

 “Echinacea.”
 Mayo Clinic Website.
 Accessed November 12, 2012 at http://www.mayoclinic.com/health/echinacea/NS_patient-echinacea/DSECTION=safety

 “Echinacea preparations and Pregnancy.”
 Organization of Teratology Information Specialists, June, 2010.
 Accessed November 12, 2012 at http://www.otispregnancy.org/files/echinacea.pdf

 “First Study on Safety of Echinacea During Pregnancy.”
 Herb World News Online (2003).
 Accessed November 12, 2012. http://www.herbs.org/current/echinpreg.htm

 “New Study Verifies Mercury In Flu Shots Is Toxic.”
 March 22, 2011 /PRNewswire.
 Accessed 11/12/2012. http://www.prnewswire.com/news-releases/new-study-verifies-mercury-in-flu-shots-is-toxic-118432874.html